Noplace0/better-todo-list-dapp-ethernals/README.md

 Technologies used: Solidity , JavaScript , CSS3 , HTML5
 Required Technologies: Ganache CLI , Remix IDE

+>Thing to look: For testing, this website has selected the first account in the blockchain as the testing wallet.
+>Make sure your account has enough money, otherwise, you may fail to do the transaction.
 ### Setup

 There are 2 core components, Ganachi cli and Remix: